Meghana-jujj/Traffic-Congestion-Pipeline/README.md

 This project is still in development, and each step will be implemented in a separate folder with code, instructions, and visual outputs.

-Coming Soon:
-- [ ] ✅ Step 1: Setup Kafka, Zookeeper locally
+ ✅ Step 1: Setup Kafka, Zookeeper locally
-- [ ] ✅ Step 2: Create sample traffic data (CSV)
+ ✅ Step 2: Create sample traffic data (CSV)
-- [ ] ✅ Step 3: Kafka Producer to stream traffic data
+ ✅ Step 3: Kafka Producer to stream traffic data
-- [ ] ✅ Step 4: PySpark consumer to process data
+ ✅ Step 4: PySpark consumer to process data
-- [ ] ✅ Step 5: Save output to PostgreSQL
+ ✅ Step 5: Save output to PostgreSQL
-- [ ] ✅ Step 6: Build Tableau/Power BI dashboards
+ ✅ Step 6: Build Tableau/Power BI dashboards
-- [ ] ✅ Step 7: Draw full architecture diagram
+ ✅ Step 7: Draw full architecture diagram

 ---

 ## 📊 Sample Use Case

-Use this project to:
+This project can simulate:
 - Monitor city-wide traffic using IoT and GPS data
 - Identify slow-moving traffic in key areas
 - Trigger alerts when average speed drops below thresholds